![]() Profile Antennas for Communications

 |

-| 12.5 m (41 ft.)
+12.5 m (41 ft.)
 Diameter Impedance Matched Radome for S-Band Radar. |

 Radome transmission loss is composed of the insertion loss from the RF signal passing through the radome wall and from the scattering loss off the panel flange framework.
 In most cases, the scattering loss from the framework is several times greater than the wall insertion loss.
 To reduce scattering loss, AFC engineers use a technique known as impedance matching to "tune out" framework loss.
-As required by sophisticated electrical performance requirements, inductive elements (wire, metallic strips etc.) may be laminated into the dielectric flanges to impedance match scattering loss.
+As required by sophisticated electrical performance requirements, circuit elements may be laminated into the dielectric flanges to impedance match scattering loss.
 Any of the four DSF radome types may be impedance matched.
 Please refer to the Radome Network Home Page for more information on impedance matched radomes.

-| Thin Membrane | Solid Laminate | 2-Layer Sandwich | 3-Layer Sandwich |
+Thin Membrane | Solid Laminate | 2-Layer Sandwich | 3-Layer Sandwich |

 ![]() |